 - Member and Former Chairman, Arizona State Bar Class Action and Derivative Suits Committee

-- Member of Hagens Berman’s Toyota team selected as a Finalist for Public Justice’s 2014 Trial Lawyer of the Year
+- Member of Hagens Berman’s Toyota team selected as a finalist for Trial Lawyer of the Year, Public Justice, 2014

 - Selected as a Leading Plaintiff Financial Lawyer in America and a Leading Plaintiff Consumers Lawyer in America